DreGorski2/Udacity_LogAnalysis/README.md

 **The Queries**

-**1.What are the most popular three articles of all time?
+**1. What are the most popular three articles of all time?
 Which articles have been accessed the most?
 Present this information as a sorted list with the most popular article at the top**

 ```sql